 Tom Anschutz is a Distinguished Member of Technical Staff at AT&T. In his role as a network architect he is instrumental in the development of AT&T’s SDN and NFV architecture, called Domain 2.0.
 He is the editor and chief contributor to AT&T’s public white paper that describes the vision of what is becoming a large transformative initiative to improve public networking and cloud computing; and continues that work through collaborative R&D engagements with academia, industry forums and other carriers.
 Tom has been working on various network and data center architectures for most of his career, but has also gained experience in product management and standards development, where he was named a Distinguished Fellow of the Broadband Forum.

-He received his Master’s degree of Engineering and Master’s degree of Economics from Harbin Institute of Technology in 1988 and 1990, received his Master’s degree of Management Science from BI Norwegian School of Management in 2002, and received his PhD of Administration from Nankai University in 2009.
+He received his Bachelor’s degree from Harbin Institute of Technology in 1985, received his Master’s degrees in Engineering and Economics from Harbin Institute of Technology in 1988 and 1990, respectively.
+In 2002, he received his Master’s degree in Management from BI Norwegian School of Management in 2002.
+In 2009, he received his Ph.D. degree in Administration from Nankai University.

 Dr. Xiongyan Tang is now the Chief Technologist of China Unicom Network Technology Research Institute, vice chairman of China Communication Standardization Association (CCSA) TC10.
 He has more than 20 years of experience in telecommunication technologies.
 He received his Ph.D degree in telecom engineering from Beijing University of Posts and Telecommunications in 1994.
 From 1994 to 1997，he conducted research of high-speed optical communications in Singapore and Germany.
 Since 1998, he has been working on technology management in telecom operators in China.
 His professional fields include broadband communications, optical and IP networks, new generation networks and Internet of things.
 In recent years, he’s in charge of SDN/NFV projects in China Unicom.